Holidays

 Types of New Year’s Eve Restaurant Events

-When planning their New Year’s Eve events, restaurants can choose from several event types — each of which comes with advantages and disadvantages.
-Here are a few options restaurants can consider.
+When planning your New Year’s Eve event, there are several event types to choose from — each with pros and cons.
+Here are a few options to consider.

 1. Full Buyout